kev5/customer-review-classifier/README.md

 # customer-review-classifier
 Machine Learning model to be used by a web/mobile app for text classification and prediction.
+Using live data from a public forum.